SVN-ICP: Uncertainty Estimation of ICP-based LiDAR Odometry using Stein Variational Newton: Introduction

-where each point $\myFrameVec{p}{n}{}$ in the source point cloud with $N$ points can be transformed by $\myFrameVecHat{T}{}{}$ to match its corresponding point $\myFrameVec{q}{n}{}$ in the target point cloud.
 However, since the optimization in \eqref{eq: icp_objective} yields only a point estimate, it lacks the uncertainty characterization necessary for multisensor fusion.
 Many prior fusion methods rely on fixed heuristics \cite{liosam} and hand-crafted noise models based on sensor noise, geometry, or scan convergence \cite{LIO-EKF}.
 In contrast, prior studies \cite{censi, icp-cov-martin} highlight two key sources of uncertainty: (a) degenerative observations from noise or poor geometry, and (b) algorithmic issues like local minima or incorrect prior information.
 Beyond the fact that many of these sources cannot be sufficiently captured in advance, degraded environments, such as dust-filled caves, may exhibit a combination of multiple uncertainty sources, making uncertainty modeling a challenging problem.

 To address this problem, Maken et al. \cite{stein-icp} proposed \steinICP, which advances the probabilistic ICP algorithm by leveraging Stein variational gradient descent (SVGD) \cite{SVGD} to enable principled uncertainty estimation.
 SVGD is well-known as a parallelizable and practical implementation of Stein variational inference that approximates the posterior distribution using a set of particles.
 In turn, a direct uncertainty measure can be naturally derived from the non-parametric variational distribution without requiring any explicit uncertainty modeling or detection techniques.